-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impact 4.2-34.
-MM 4.2-24 Prior to the issuance of certificates of occupancy for any development in Phase III, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-38, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-38, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenants, or applicant, as appropriate, shall construct E Street from the RCC Driveway to Bay Boulevard as a two-lane Class III Collector, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-38 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification exclusive eastbound right-turn lane along J Street at the intersection of J Street and Bay Boulevard, or secure such construction to the satisfaction of the City Engineer or shall implement a similar measure(s) that would reduce Significant Impact 4.2-33 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
 As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-This mitigation would reduce Significant Impact 4.2-38 to below a level of significance.
-The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development
+The turning lane shall be built to the satisfaction of the City Engineer.
+This mitigation would reduce Significant Impact 4.2-33 to below a level of significance.
+The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.

-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification improvement costs.
 Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impact 4.2-38.
-MM 4.2-25 Prior to the issuance of certificates of occupancy for any development in Phase IV, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-39, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-39, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall construct a new F Street segment between the proposed terminus of the existing F Street and the proposed E Street extension, ending at the SP-3 Chula Vista Nature Center parking lot, as a two-lane Class III collector street, which shall also contain a Class II bike lane on both sides of the street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-39 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, provide a bond, letter of credit or other financial assurance that the improvement will be completed to the Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development
+Applies to Significant Impact 4.2-33.
+MM 4.2-23 Prior to the issuance of certificates of occupancy for any development in Phase III of the development, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-34, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+The analysis shall compare Existing to Existing Plus Project conditions.
+Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development